 ^aManagement Department, Petra Christian University, Jl.
-Siwalankerto 121-131, Indonesia ^bMaster Management, Petra Christian University, Jl.
-Siwalankerto 121-131, Indonesia
+Siwalankerto 121-131, Indonesia 3 Jaster Management, Petra Christian University, Jl.
+Siwalankerto 121-131, Indonesia CHRONICLE ABSTRACT

-CHRONICLE ABSTRACT Article history: Received: April 4, 2021 Received in revised format: April 24 2021 Accepted: May 3, 2021 Available online: May 3, 2021 Keywords: Internal integration External integration Green Supply Chain Management Hotel performance Internal and external integration in hotel industries is essential to improve Green Supply Chain anagement (GSCM) to maintain hotel performance and sustainability.
-This research is to examine the impact of internal and external integration on GSCM and hotel performance.
+C H R O N I C L E Article history: Received: April 4, 2021 Received in revised format: April 24 2021 Accepted: May 3, 2021 Available online: May 3, 2021 Keywords: Internal integration External integration Green Supply Chain Management Hotel performance

+Internal and external integration in hotel industries is essential to improve Green Supply Chain Internal and external integration on GSCM and hotel performance.
 It is quantitative research with judgmental sampling.
 Questionnaires were distributed to 72 hotel employees from 62 hotels of three-star hotels and above, who understand GSCM and hotel performance in East Java.
 But 66 questionnaires were returned, and only 62 questionnaires were valid for data analysis.
-Struc- tural Equation Modelling (SEM) is used to analyze with the help of Java Web Start software.
-The results show that all six hypotheses are supported, internal integration with Use technology to sig- nificantly determine plans and coordination capable of external integration and GSCM.
-External integration with Sharing kr1 fledge with partners and Collaborating in solving problems can im- prove GSCM significantly.
-1 pply chain integration, which consists of internal integration and ex- ternal integration, impacts hotel performance by reducing hotel waste and Efficient use of re- sources.
-GSCM in implementing Eco green, green procurement and product life cycle have a sig- nificant impact on improving hotel performance.
+Structural Equation Modelling (SEM) is used to analyze with the help of Java Web Start software.
+The results show that all six hypotheses are supported, internal integration and GSCM.
+External integration with Sharing kr 27 edge with partners and Collaborating in solving problems can improve GSCM significantly.
+Supply chain integration, which consists of internal integration and external integration, impacts hotel performance by reducing hotel waste and Efficient use of resources.
+GSCM in implementing Eco green, green procurement and product life cycle have a significant improving hotel performance.

-© 2021 by the authors; licensee Growing Science, Canada
+21 by the authors; licensee Growing Science, Canada